 A team from Demand Logic, The Crown Estate and its property managers have redesigned traditional approaches to facilities management.
 By using building systems data analytics they have collaborated to implement data-driven facilities management, targeted maintenance and a focus on integrated energy and carbon reduction across the portfolio.
 Improving well being and customer service as well as having a positive environmental impact.

-Project Ceres Plastics Reduction, EY with ISS
+Project Ceres Plastics Reduction, ISS with a Big Four Professional Services Firm

 In response to the global plastics pollution problem and feedback from EY’s people, EY and ISS entered into a project partnership in 2018 to radically reduce plastic consumption across EY’s UK offices.
 This was achieved by cutting 7.7 million items (57 tonnes) of single use plastic per year, delivering a 91% reduction in just eight months.